 Age of Article Warning:

-This article was originally published 48 months ago.
-The tips and techniques explained may be outdated, or information may longer be applicable.
+This article was originally published 50 months ago.
+The information, tips and techniques explained may outdated.
+Examples shown on this page may no longer work.
 Please consider this when viewing the below content.

 If you have ever viewed the author URL on a WordPress website, you may have noticed that it might be any of the following: